shon-li/shon-li.github.io/front-page.md

 <p lang="en">I am a nobody.
 I am like a grain of sand on a beach.
 I don't like being forced to work; I don't want a life that is predictable; I refuse to be defined.
 I love being sincere, patient, kind, and gentle.
 I will always be a little kid who pursuits novelties.</p>

 <p lang="en">There are often times that I become arrogant, pity my life, and degrade everything I have.
-Life to me is like dancing in a cuff.
+Life to me is like dancing with shackles.
 I jump and laugh sometime; I cease to move in pain.
 So many things in this world pain me.
 I regularly regret bad things I have done.
 Perhaps my realisation above comes from these experiences.</p>

 ## 目前我在忙活的东西